Some links in this post may be affiliate links

 Should you choose to take your Felt Bush outdoors, gradually acclimate it and place it in a shaded place to avoid scorching.

-Feed your Kalanchoe Elephant Ear with a balanced, liquid fertilizer monthly in spring and fall for a lush growth.
+Feed Kalanchoe Elephant Ear with a balanced, liquid fertilizer monthly in spring and fall for a lush growth.

 The pot should be only 1 size larger than the current one.
 Make sure that the pot has a drainage hole to prevent the soil from getting soggy to avoid root-rot.